 Remember: You are responsible for your grades in this course.
 Attendance in class is one way to improve your marks.
-Do not rely on ppt that will contain only a basic outline of what you need to know.
+Do not rely on powerpoints which contain only a basic outline of what you need to know.
 I am always available if you have questions.